xytuang/COMS-W4119/docs/TESTING.md

 Observations: We see the expected behavior, and it shows that the network can handle the leaving of the peer.
 In our case, the peer that created the poll left, but since the other peers had a copy of the blockchain in their own nodes, they were still able to vote on the poll and have it be consistent across the remaining two peers without issue.

+The tracker also emits on the console when a peer disconnects, helping add confidence that it is processing peers leaving correctly.

 Logs are in the peer_leave_test folder.

 =====Fork Test=====